 - 1.Psychology and philosophy both have enormous literatures on motivation and on moral reasoning.
 Diverse schools within each offer incompatible theories, none of which are broadly accepted.
 Our understanding in this area consists mainly of pre-scientific intuitions and unsystematic observations.

-- 7.See “The Spanish Inquisition” in The Eggplant; and Paul N. Edwards’ The Closed World.
+- 6.See “The Spanish Inquisition” in my In the Cells of the Eggplant; and Paul N. Edwards’ The Closed World.